galaxyproject/training-material/topics/sequence-analysis/tutorials/de-novo-rad-seq/tutorial.md

 > 3. **Select lines that match an expression** applying `File\tRetained Reads` on one of the log file to obtain you futur header
 > 4. **Replace Text in entire line** on the resulting data set finding `File` and replacing with `#` to have a best display
 > 5. **Concatenate datasets tail-to-head** on the resulting data sets stating from the header you just created
+> 6. Finally **Convert delimiters to TAB** on the resulting data set converting all Tabs to be sure having a well formatted tabular file at the end
 >
-> Alternatively just copy/paste these lines on the Galaxy upload tool using Paste/fetch data section and modifying the File header by sample and filename by Score 10 / Score 20 and noscorelimit for example...
+> Alternatively just copy/paste these lines on the Galaxy upload tool using Paste/fetch data section and modifying the File header by sample and filename by Score 10 / Score 20 and Lowquality for example...
 Before Starting the upload, you can select the `Convert spaces to tabs` option through the `Upload configuration` wheel.
 If you did not pay attention to the order you can just sort the file using the first column.
 {: .hands_on}

 You can use the `Charts` functionality through the Visualize button to plot the data.